anishkargaonkar/react-reddit-client/README.md

+# React Reddit Client
+This project is a sample for structuring react projects for scale

+## Available Scripts
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run:

 ### `yarn start`